MilchRatchet/Luminary/README.md

 - SSE 4.1 compatible CPU
 - Supported Nvidia GPU (Recommended: Volta or later)

 The `LuminaryFont.ttf` file is automatically copied to the build directory and needs to reside in the same folder as the Luminary executable.
-You may replace the font with any other font as long as it has the same name.
+You may replace the font with any other font as long as it has the same name. `zlib` comes as a submodule and is compiled with Luminary, it is not required to have `zlib` installed.

 ## Linux